www.xlr8yourmac.com

 " I updated the Firmware on my Flashed X1900 XT PC video card to 113-A52027-202 with no issues.

-(I asked if he had ever seen any display artifacts some other X1900 owners had mentioned) No I have never seen any artifacts in over a dozen ATI X1900 XT or X1900 XTX cards (I flash PC Cards for resale and also make a power cable that goes from the Mac Pro motherboard to the video card).
+No I have never seen any artifacts in over a dozen ATI X1900 XT or X1900 XTX cards (I flash PC Cards for resale and also make a power cable that goes from the Mac Pro motherboard to the video card).
 So far I have only updated one X1900 XT card to the 113-A52027-202 firmware and It works just fine.
 I test my cards on two 24" Dell UltraSharp 2407WFP-HC monitors using the DVI connections.

 -MacG4"